 Publications: “Kopfjagd und Menschenopfer in Assam und Birma und ihre Ausstrahlungen nach Vorderindien”, Mitt. der Anthropol.
 Ges. in Wien 47 (3:17), 1917, 65 p. (diss.?); “Orissa und die Mundavölker im ‘Periplus des Erythräischen Meers’”, H. Mzik (ed.), Beiträge zur historische Geographie.
 Lp. & Wien 1929, 157-171.

 – “Archaeological traces of the Vedic Aryans”, JISOA 4, 1936, 87-113; “New light on the Aryan migration to India”, Bull.
 Am.
 Inst. of Iranian Art and Arch.
 5, 1937, 7-16; “The Coming of the Aryans and the End of the Harappa Civilization”, Man 56, 1956, 136-140.

-– “Das Tocharerproblem und die Pontische Wanderung”, Saeculum 2, 1951.
+– “Das Tocharerproblem und die Pontische Wanderung”, Saeculum 2, 1951, 225-255.

-– Further, often important publications on South-East Asia; Gesammelte Schriften.
+– Many further, often important publications on South-East Asia; Gesammelte Schriften.
 1-13.
 Vienna 1976-99.

 Sources: Bihl 170f.; K. Jettmar, Paideuma 15, 1969, 8-11; Paul Kirchhoff, ZFEthnol.
 94, 1969, 163-168; Wikipedia (more details in German version).
 Different genealogical databases give different names for his parents: Robert or Maximilian, Käthe or Maria.